qualcomm/resource-tuner/Docs/README.md

 <div style="page-break-after: always;"></div>

 # Client CLI
-Resource Tuner provides a minimal CLI to interact with the server.
+Resource-tuner provides a minimal CLI to interact with the server.
 This is provided to help with development and debugging purposes.

 ## Usage Examples